 - To show my home-bred guinea pigs in pedigree classes.

 - To sell to local pet shops and other pet owners.

 - I'm interested in guinea pig genetics and want to try to breed a certain colour/coat combination.

-There are different things to consider depending what your aim is.
+There are different things to consider depending on what your aim is.

-They don't make nests to have the babies in so will give birth anywhere in their hutch or pen.
-The babies are born covered in the birth sack which the sow will quickly clean off them, They are born with fur and their eyes open and will start to follow their mother around straight away.
+They don't make nests to have the babies in, so they will give birth anywhere in their hutch or pen.
+The babies are born covered in the birth sack which the sow will quickly clean off them.
+They are born with fur and their eyes open and will start to follow their mother around straight away.

-It is fine to pick up the babies to check them over and make sure they are ok, but then leave them in peace with their mum so they can bond and suckle.
+It is fine to pick up the babies to check them over and make sure they are okay, but then leave them in peace with their mum so they can bond and suckle.